patroni/patroni/docs/replica_bootstrap.rst

 restoring the formerly running cluster from the binary backup.

-A ``basebackup`` method is a special case: it will be used if ``create_replica_method`` is empty, although it is possible to list it explicitly among the ``create_replica_method`` methods. ``Basebackup`` initializes a new replica with the pg_basebackup, the base backup is taken from the master unless there are replicas with ``clonefrom`` tag, in which case one of such replicas will be used as an origin for pg_basebackup.
+A ``basebackup`` method is a special case: it will be used if ``create_replica_method`` is empty, although it is possible to list it explicitly among the ``create_replica_method`` methods.
+This method initializes a new replica with the ``pg_basebackup``, the base backup is taken from the master unless there are replicas with ``clonefrom`` tag, in which case one of such replicas will be used as the origin for pg_basebackup.
 It works without any configuration; however, it is possible to specify a ``basebackup`` configuration section.
 Same rules as with the other method configuration apply, namely, only long (with --) options should be specified there.
 Not all parameters make sense, if you override a connection string or provide an option to created tar-ed or compressed base backups, patroni won't be able to make a replica out